-Research journal, Cell recently published two studies by the same institute investigating how probiotics interact with our gut microbiome with and without antibiotics.
+Research journal Cell recently published two studies by the same institute investigating how probiotics interact with our gut microbiome with and without antibiotics.
 Here’s the breakdown:

-- 29 volunteers
+- 29 volunteer participants

 - Found that how and where probiotics work depends on the individual’s microbiome and genetics

-- 46 volunteers
+- 46 volunteer participants

 - Found that the microbiome of those taking probiotics took longer to return to normal than those who had the FMT.
 However, in the probiotic group, good bacteria ultimately increased which indicates a good gut balance.